Do you spend time focusing on your finances each week? Paying closer attention to your wallet can save you a ton of headaches over the long run.

 - A durable power of attorney for finances and for health care.
-This person will oversee your finances and your medical care if you become incapacitated.
+This person will oversee your finances and medical care if you become incapacitated.

 - Life insurance documents.
 Don’t leave your beneficiaries in the dark about the policies you have.

-Of course, each of these documents should be stored in a safe place in your home or in the cloud.
+Each of these documents should be stored in a safe place in your home or in the cloud.
 Make sure those who will handle your affairs know where to find them.

-7. Renegotiate interest rates
+8. Renegotiate interest rates

 - Consider refinancing your auto loan and/or mortgage.
 Depending on the loan, a reduction of a few points could save you thousands of dollars.
-(See: “Ask Stacy: Should I Refinance My Home?“)

-8. Reduce your tax liability
+9. Reduce your tax liability

-9. Maximize 401(k) contributions
+10. Maximize 401(k) contributions

 There are other ways to build retirement funds:

 - Explore your options.
 Don’t have a 401(k) at work?
-Explore other options like an IRA or a solo 401(k) so you won’t be left scrambling when retirement time rolls around.
+Explore other options like an IRA or a solo 401(k) so you won’t be left scrambling when retirement rolls around.

-10. Make your money work for you
+11. Make your money work for you